Recycling at your place of business is not only good for the environment, but can improve your image to your customers.

 - How much waste is your business generating?

-- How much hoes your collection and disposal services cost?
+- How much does your collection and disposal services cost?

 - Where is your waste going and how is it managed?